cloudbees-days/cloudbees-field-workshops/docs/core/core-1.md

 name: core-setup-review
 class: compact

-# Core Workshop Setup Review
+# CloudBees CI Workshop Setup Review

 While your Team Master is restarting, let's explore the results of the **`core-workshop-setup`** Pipeline: